Lancaster University Student Disability Policy

 - This policy applies to all disabled students regardless of nationality, fee status or place of residence.

-- The Student Disability Policy will be available from the Disability Service website and the Equality and Diversity Human Resources webpages.
+- The Student Disability Policy will be available from the Disability Service website and the Equality and Diversity website, which is part of Human Resources.

 - Staff will be informed about the Policy and its implementation through: